luuminhfpt/aws-cdk-ec2/README.md

-# Welcome to your CDK Python project!
+# Welcome to the CDK Construct Library for AWS::EC2

-This is a blank project for CDK development with Python.
+This project provides a CDK construct to create an EC2 Instance, development with Python language.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv`